Encompass Health (EHC) Set to Announce Earnings on Tuesday

-Encompass Health (NYSE:EHC) is scheduled to post its quarterly earnings results after the market closes on Tuesday, February 1st.
+Encompass Health (NYSE:EHC) will be releasing its earnings data after the market closes on Tuesday, February 1st.
 Analysts expect Encompass Health to post earnings of $1.06 per share for the quarter.
-Encompass Health has set its FY 2021 guidance at $4.230-$4.380 EPS and its FY21 guidance at $4.23-4.38 EPS.Individual that are interested in registering for the company’s earnings conference call can do so using this link.
+Persons that wish to register for the company’s earnings conference call can do so using this link.

-Encompass Health (NYSE:EHC) last announced its earnings results on Wednesday, October 27th.
-The company reported $1.03 EPS for the quarter, missing the Zacks’ consensus estimate of $1.06 by ($0.03).
-Encompass Health had a return on equity of 19.87% and a net margin of 8.10%.
-The company had revenue of $1.28 billion during the quarter, compared to the consensus estimate of $1.31 billion.
-During the same period in the prior year, the business posted $0.78 earnings per share.
-Encompass Health’s revenue for the quarter was up 9.4% compared to the same quarter last year.
-On average, analysts expect Encompass Health to post $4 EPS for the current fiscal year and $5 EPS for the next fiscal year.

-A number of equities research analysts have commented on EHC shares.
-Deutsche Bank Aktiengesellschaft decreased their price target on Encompass Health from $95.00 to $80.00 in a report on Thursday, January 20th.
-Truist Financial cut their price objective on Encompass Health from $100.00 to $88.00 and set a “buy” rating for the company in a research report on Wednesday, October 13th.
-Raymond James cut their price objective on Encompass Health from $107.00 to $90.00 and set a “strong-buy” rating for the company in a research report on Tuesday, November 2nd.
-TheStreet lowered Encompass Health from a “b-” rating to a “c+” rating in a research report on Monday, November 15th.
-Finally, BMO Capital Markets dropped their price target on Encompass Health from $102.00 to $75.00 and set an “outperform” rating for the company in a research report on Monday, November 1st.
-One analyst has rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $86.67.
+A number of brokerages have recently issued reports on EHC.
+Truist Financial dropped their target price on Encompass Health from $100.00 to $88.00 and set a “buy” rating for the company in a report on Wednesday, October 13th.
+Zacks Investment Research cut Encompass Health from a “buy” rating to a “hold” rating and set a $67.00 target price for the company. in a report on Tuesday, November 2nd.
+Mizuho decreased their price target on Encompass Health from $94.00 to $80.00 and set a “buy” rating on the stock in a research report on Wednesday, November 3rd.
+Raymond James decreased their price target on Encompass Health from $107.00 to $90.00 and set a “strong-buy” rating on the stock in a research report on Tuesday, November 2nd.
+Finally, TheStreet lowered Encompass Health from a “b-” rating to a “c+” rating in a research report on Monday, November 15th.
+One investment analyst has rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $86.67.

 Encompass Health Company Profile